Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 ### 3.Job Function

 In OneFlow, we called training, evaluations, predictions and ratiocination tasks as job function.
-Job function(中文没有理解）
+Job function connect logic of the users and  computing resources management of OneFlow.

-In OneFlow, all function need use decorator `@oneflow.global_function` to define as a job functions.
-By this decorator, we not only can define the model structure of task, optimize method and other task logic but also can pass the parameters needed by job when running the job function. (like: get_train_config()).
-That can make OneFlow manage our memory and GPU resources more conveniently.
+In OneFlow, all functions need use decorator `@oneflow.global_function` to define as a job functions.
+By this decorator, we not only can define the model structure, optimize method and other task logic but also can pass the parameters need by job when running the job function. (like: get_train_config()).
+That can make OneFlow manage our memory and device resources more conveniently.

  **Why use global_function rather than function?**

-The beginning of the design of OneFlow is to solve the task of multiple GPU in distribution training.
-In this situation, set global_function means make global configuration on GPUs.
+The beginning of the design of OneFlow is to solve the task of multiple device in distribution training.
+In this situation, set global_function means make global configuration on devices.